dinopoke/obsidian-vault/Notes/Vivid Encounters Notes.md

 - rat jockey doesn't drop a weapon at the moment
 - picking up the same weapon type doesn't refresh breaking blow
 - no way to leave weapon unpicked

+turn and tweak where
+write copy for end game
+make a hard encounter